Risk Management Tools & Resources

 Laura M. Cascella, MA, CPHRM

 Although falls occur in all types of healthcare settings, they are particularly concerning in inpatient settings.
-MedPro closed claims data show that 48 percent of inpatient falls result in clinically severe patient injuries compared with 17 percent in outpatient settings and 15 percent in emergency settings.
-Malpractice cases involving inpatient falls also are 30 percent more expensive to resolve than all fall cases.2
+Malpractice case data show that 42 percent of inpatient falls result in clinically severe patient injuries, compared with 20 percent in outpatient settings and 30 percent in emergency settings.2 Malpractice cases involving inpatient falls also are more expensive to resolve than fall cases occurring in other settings.3

-The factors that contribute to patient falls in hospitals are numerous and sometimes complex, resulting in a problem that has no simple or global solution.
-In some situations, patients might be at a high risk of falling due to medical conditions, cognitive impairments, medications, or other intrinsic factors.
-Some patients might fall as a result of an unanticipated medical event, such as a seizure.
+The factors that contribute to patient falls in hospitals are numerous and sometimes complex, resulting in a problem that has no simple or universal solution.
+In some situations, patients might fall because of medical conditions, cognitive impairments, medications, unanticipated medical events (e.g., a seizure), or intrinsic factors.
 In other instances, patients might fall simply as a result of being unfamiliar with the physical space or because of environmental hazards, such as a poorly placed piece of furniture, a cord, or clutter.

-Although preventing all patient falls is unlikely — particularly ones resulting from medical conditions or impairments — hospitals can improve environmental safety and reduce the risk of patients falling because of seemingly benign, but potentially dangerous, external factors.
-The following 15 safety precautions can assist hospitals in their fall prevention efforts:3
+Preventing all patient falls is unlikely — particularly ones resulting from medical conditions or impairments.
+But hospitals can improve environmental safety and reduce the risk of patients falling because of seemingly benign, but potentially dangerous, external factors.
+The following 15 safety precautions can assist hospitals in their fall prevention efforts:

-1. Consider patients’ risk of falling when assigning room locations, and locate high-risk patients in view of, or close to, the nursing station.
+1. Consider patients’ risk of falling when assigning room locations, and locate high-risk patients in view of, or close to, nursing stations.

 2. Orient new patients to the environment so they are familiar with the location and any potential obstacles.
-Patients who have cognitive impairments might require repeat or periodic reorientation.
+Patients who have cognitive impairments might require periodic reorientation.

-3. Ensure that appropriate signage is used in the facility and that the wording is clear and readable.
+3. Ensure that your facility has appropriate signage and that the wording is clear and understandable.

-5. Organize patients’ personal items — particularly frequently used items — within their reach.
+5. Organize patients’ personal items — particularly items they frequently use — within their reach.

 6. Install sturdy handrails in patient rooms, bathrooms, and hallways.